Geet-George/test-doc-pack/book/contributing.md

         quarto render /path/to/slides.qmd</code>.
 The output-dir specified in the <code>_quarto.yml</code> should ensure that the HTML is rendered in the correct location for Jupyterbook (<code>teachbooks</code>) to be able to find it.
         </li>
         <li>If this is a new slide deck you created, make sure to add it to the <code>slides_index.md</code> file so that it gets included in the book.
 For example, if the slide-deck is titled <code>lecture1_slides.qmd</code>, add the following: <xmp><a href="slides/lecture1_slides.html">Lecture-1 Slides</a></xmp></li>
+        <li>Note that the current setup is to locally render the slides using Quarto, build the webpage (book) using Jupyterbook (<code>teachbooks build</code>), and finally add the HTML output to the repository (don't forget this last bit!).
+Only then will the rendered slides show up on the webpage.
+The Quarto rendering does not happen as part of the CI/CD pipeline.
+It would be great though to include this as part of the CI/CD pipeline some day.</li>
       </ol>
     </details>